pvcraven/web-development-class/source/tutorials/aws/aws.rst

 Create a Server Instance
 ------------------------

+If you are being provide a server instance by your instructor, skip to the `Setting Up The Server`_ section.

 Sign up for a Amazon Web Services account, and access the AWS console at:

 https://console.aws.amazon.com